Invitations in multiple languages

 To do so, when inviting manually select the invitation template according to the language in which you need to invite your contacts.
 English language contacts need your English template, German need German, and so on.

-If you're automating your surveys through Starred Connect, you'll choose the invitation template to use and therefore the language when building your workflows.
+If you're automating your surveys by integrating your application or ATS, you'll choose the invitation template to use and therefore the language when building your workflows.

 Please note: the language in which you send your feedback invitation is linked to the right language your feedback survey will open when a respondent clicks through to the survey from their email.